 Step 5.
-Make a compost tea from a healthy forest soil and spread it all over to bring other native microorganisms that will help fungi and plants grow.
+Make a compost tea from healthy forest soil and spread it all over to bring other native microorganisms that will help fungi and plants grow.

 Step 6.
 Keep adding woody debris in the form of mulch, logs, and hugelbeds to feed the fungi and ensure good growing conditions.

 Right, so let’s begin!